jg925/ece3400_2019-team10/labs/lab4.md

-# Milestone 4: Radio Communication and Full Integration
+# Lab 4: Radio Communication and Full Integration

 ## Overview
 One goal of lab 4 was to enable communication between the robot and video controller.
 After completing this lab, we were able to send information from the robot's Arduino to our basestation Arduino through a radio.
 This information included the robot's current position in the maze, as well as the position of walls at each square.
 Once our basestation Arduino received this information, we used the Verilog code from lab 3 to correctly display the maze on the screen.